 Within our ‘credit card battles’ series, we compare similar cards such as these to make it easier for you to weigh up your options.
 Looking closely at the various features each card offers – and how those features might suit you as a cardholder – we try to make the comparison process slightly less complicated.

-When weighing up the suitability of any rewards card, you need to start with the annual fee.
-In order to make it a worthwhile option, the card must offer more value in rewards and features than it costs in annual fees.
+When weighing up rewards cards, you need to start with the annual fee.
+The card must offer more value in rewards and features than it costs in annual fees to make it a worthwhile option.